Download & Other Tools

 - Breastfeeding Among Minority Women: Moving from Risk Factors to Interventions, 2012, Advances in Nutrition, Chapman, D. J., & Pérez-Escamilla, R.

-- Breastfeeding Report Card: Progressing toward National Breastfeeding Goals, 2016, Centers for Disease Control and Prevention
+- Breastfeeding Report Card, 2018, Centers for Disease Control and Prevention

 - Breastfeeding: An Overview of Oral and General Health Benefits, 2013, Journal of the American Dental Association, Salone, L. R., et al.